Jiert/mineSweeper/README.md

 Welcome to my version of Minesweeper.

 I was once asked in an interview how I would go about building minesweeper.
-Since it was one my my favorite time wasters during college, I thought I'd take a stab at actually building it, so this is the result.
+Since it was one of my favorite time wasters during college, I thought I'd take a stab at actually building it.
+This is the result.

 ### Built with Backbone